Credit Cards

 • You will never have to pay interest if you always pay your statement balance by the due date.

 • There are separate APR’s for cash advances and purchases.
-Cash advances usually have a higher APR than purchases.
+Cash advances usually have a higher APR than purchases and often incur interest immediately with no grace period.

 • Sometimes credit cards will have an introductory APR of 0% that will be in effect for a specific amount of time, usually measured in months.
 If the balance is not paid by the end of the introductory period, the entire balance can be subject to interest including interest charged retrospectively.